zachbr/Debuggery/README.md

 open an issue or contribute them.

 ## What's coming next?
-A rewrite of the input and output handling systems.
-The current systems are functional but suck to maintain.

 A true REPL leveraging Java 9's added functionality in this area.
 Obviously this feature would require Java 9+.

 ## Do you have a timeline for feature development?